 Once you have converted your SCS or PCL to PDF, RPM makes it easy for you to archive to any folder.
-Both local and shared folders are supported.
-RPM gives you the means to make a filename with any job data, including user, host, date and time, job title, etc.
+In addition, RPM supports both local and shared folders, giving you the means to make a filename with any job data, including user, host, date and time, job title, etc.

 Email a PDF from your OUTQ spools

-Once RPM converts your spool file, it's simple to send a PDF file as an attachment to one or more addresses.
+Once RPM converts your spool file, sending a PDF file as an attachment to one or more addresses is simple.

 Send your OUTQ spool files to PDFCreator

 RPM prints to any Windows printer, including PDFCreator.
 We convert SCS into our intermediate format, then print to Windows with full font and text formatting support.
-It's a similar process with PCL, as described above.
-We added interactive printing support to RPM in 2008 to support PDFCreator and related products.
-This way, you can print from the RPM service process, and see all your alerts and dialogs when the user is logged in.
+It's a similar process to PCL, as described above.
+In addition, we added interactive printing support to RPM in 2008 to support PDFCreator and related products.
+You can print from the RPM service process and see all your alerts and dialogs when the user logs in.